frictionlessdata/datapackage-r/README.md

 # tableschema.exceptions.RelationError: Foreign key "['city']" violation in row "4"
 ```

 As we could see there is a foreign key violation.
+That’s because our
-That's because our lookup table `cities` doesn't have a city of `Munich` but we have a team from there.
-We need to fix it in `cities` resource:
+lookup table `cities` doesn’t have a city of `Munich` but we have a team
+from there.
+We need to fix it in `cities`
+resource:

 ``` r
 package$descriptor$resources[[2]]$data = rlist::list.append(package$descriptor$resources[[2]]$data, list('Munich', 'Germany'))